Sudharshan532/Rafael-32/README.md

 - 👋 Hi, I’m Sudharshan Reddy Chennupalle
-- 👀 I’m interested in Blockchain, Cyber Security and Microservices
+- 👀 I’m interested in AI and Cyber Security
-- 🌱 I’m currently learning ...Spring Boot, and Microservices
+- 🌱 I’m currently learning ...AI
-- 💞️ I’m looking to work in .... web3 projects
+- 💞️ I’m looking to work in ....
+AI and Cybersecurity projects
 - 📫 How to reach me --> @SChennupalle - Twitter
 - 📫 How to reach me --> sudharshan32 - Linkedin
 <!---